What to Expect at the Comprehensive Epilepsy Center

 Please bring a complete list of your child’s medications to every clinic appointment, including the name of the drug(s) and the dosage in milligrams.

-At your first visit, you will meet with several members of our highly specialized team, who will work together to evaluate your child’s condition.
+During the initial visit, several members of our specialized care team will meet to evaluate your child.
 They will include a:

-- Nurse practitioner who has extensive experience in caring for children with epilepsy.
+• Nurse practitioner with expertise in caring for children with epilepsy.

-- Clinical psychologist who will screen your child for learning, attention, development, mood and behavior difficulties.
+• Clinical psychologist who will screen for learning, attention, development, mood and behavior difficulties.

-- Clinical pharmacist who will recommend and monitor any medication your child may need.
+• Clinical pharmacist who will recommend and monitor medication for your child.

-- Dietitian who will support you if you are interested in having your child adopt a ketogenic diet.
+• Dietitian who will support you if your child adopts a specialized diet.

 After Your Visit